bytebase/bytebase.com-old/content/docs/en/use-bytebase/vcs-integration/troubleshoot.md

 #### Bytebase has not received webhook event

-In this case, you should visit the VCS project page and check the webhook event history there.
+In this case, you should visit the VCS project page and check the webhook event history.
 Some common mistakes:

 1. Make sure [--host](/docs/reference/command-line#--host-string),[--port](/docs/reference/command-line#--port-number) match exactly to the host:port address where Bytebase supposed to be visited.
 Bytebase uses --host, --port to configure the VCS webhook callback to trigger the issue creation.